Orange County Plastic Surgeon

 Although Dr. Evans spends 70 to 80 hours a week in his practice, he also spends a good deal of his free time with his wife of 29 years and their two boys who are now both graduates of USC.
 He is a runner, mountain biker, snow skier and says he “dabbles in golf.”
 Traveling extensively for both work and pleasure is important to him because he loves to integrate himself into the culture, learn about international trends that he can apply to his practice, and discover new ways to solve surgical problems.

-Dr. Gregory Evans is Professor of Surgery and Biomedical Engineering and Chief of the Aesthetic and Plastic Surgery Institute.
-Dr. Evans is certified by the American Board of Plastic Surgery is former director of the American Board of Plastic Surgery, and immediate past President of the American Society of Plastic Surgeons.
+Dr. Gregory Evans is Professor of Plastic Surgery and Biomedical Engineering and Chair of the Department of Plastic Surgery.
+Dr. Evans is certified by the American Board of Plastic Surgery and American Board of Surgery.
+He is the former director of the American Board of Plastic Surgery, and immediate past President of the American Society of Plastic Surgeons.

 Dr. Evans is a medical graduate of the University of Southern California and completed his plastic surgery residency at The Johns Hopkins Hospital.